ceph/ceph/doc/man/8/rbd.rst

 :command:`rm` *image-spec*
   Delete an rbd image (including all data blocks).
 If the image has snapshots, this fails and nothing is deleted.

-:command:`showmapped`
-  Show the rbd images that are mapped via the rbd kernel module.

 :command:`snap create` *snap-spec*
   Create a new snapshot.
 Requires the snapshot name parameter specified.